tunmsk/nextgen-facebook/readme.txt

 * **New Features**
 	* Added a new "Allow for Platform" option for all social sharing buttons.
 	* Added a new "Reload Default Styles" action button on the Sharing Styles settings page.
+	* Added a new "Email" and "WhatsApp" social sharing button -- Please note that the default "Allow for Platform" option value for the WhatsApp button is "Mobile Only".
 * **Improvements**
 	* Removed the "Use Meta Property Containers" option (the 'noscript' meta container feature has been deprecated).
 * **Bugfixes**